-Amongst the enchanting surroundings of nature, in the town of Subrahmanya in Sullia Taluk of the Dakshina Kannada district of Karnataka lies the small but one of the most sacred shrines dedicated to Lord Subrahmanya.
-The Kukke Subramanya Temple is located on a land mass that is sandwiched between two water bodies – River Kumaradhara and the Darpana Theertha.
+Kukke Subramanya Temple is dedicated to Lord Subrahmanya and is located in the western ghats of Karnataka.
+The Kukke Subramanya Temple is on a land mass that is sandwiched between two water bodies – River Kumaradhara and the Darpana Theertha.
 The Kukke Subramanya Temple is one of the seven Mukti Sthalas of Karnataka.

 The Kukke Subramanya Temple main entrance faces west.
 The pilgrims have to enter and descend a few steps and go around the sanctum to reach its entrance in the east.
 The Garuda pillar can be seen between the sanctum and the portico entrance.
 The main idol shows Lord Subrahmanya standing above the Serpents Vasuki and Shesha.

 A cluster of Lingas called as the “Kukke Lingas” can be seen in the northern corner of the Kukke Subramanya Temple.
 The history and the origin of the prefix “Kukke” before the Lingas and Lord Subrahmanya is conflicted.
 According to some, that the word Kukke meaning Basket in Kannada was added because in ancient times, these Lingas were worshiped together in a basket.
 Some other explanations put forward are Kukke derives from the old Sanskrit word “Kukshi” which means Cave.
 It is believd that Vasuki, the serpent installed these Lingas initially in a cave.